-The best daily/weekly Player projections (hitters, starters, and relievers) for each of the next 7 days.
-A kick-ass DFS lineup optimizer and projections for DraftKings, FanDuel, and Yahoo!.
+The best daily/weekly Player projections (hitters, starters, and relievers) for each of the next 7-10 days + next calendar week starting Friday.
+Kick-ass DFS lineup optimizer and projections for DraftKings, FanDuel, and Yahoo!.

 New to FanDuel?
 Scared of feeling like a small fish in a big pond?
 Well, be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
 Just remember to sign up through us before jumping into the fray.
 It’s how we know you care!Please, blog, may I have some more?